Discovery Phase: The Key to Success in Our Web Projects

 The difference between success and failure doesn’t come from pure luck.
 More often than not, the difference is whether the company includes a discovery phase in its web development project.

 What Is The Discovery Phase of a Website Development Project?

 The name itself is pretty explanatory, but there are some nuances you should be familiar with.
 In a nutshell, the discovery phase is the first thing done during a web development project.
-During discovery, the developer and client work together to gather information that is both relevant and required to build an exceptional user experience.
+During discovery, the developer and client work together to gather the information that is both relevant and required to build an exceptional user experience.

 3 Media Web contributes a portion of our success to the fact we begin every project with a discovery phase.
 This discovery phase allows us to identify needs and potential problems with our clients and their customers.